 What is inflation premium?

-Inflation premium is a type of bonus which is brought by inflation to the borrowers.
-In other words, the inflation premium is a difference between the nominal interest rate and real interest rate.
-Nominal interest rate is charged by banks and the real interest rate is paid by the borrowers.
+Inflation premium is a type of bonus that is brought by inflation to the borrowers.
+In other words, the inflation premium is a difference between the nominal interest rate and the real interest rate.
+The nominal interest rate is charged by banks and the real interest rate is paid by the borrowers.
 In the time of inflation real interest is always lower than nominal interest.
 Let us understand this with an example.

 Here the interest amount which you got is known as real interest.
 The benefit which your friend got is known as inflation premium.
 The sum of real interest and inflation premium is known as nominal interest.